This site requires a more recent version of Adobe Flash Player to function properly.

 Dish Network in particular, and pay-TV service providers in general, face threat from emerging online video platforms such as Netflix and Hulu.
 Although these platforms mostly provide content that is not running live on TV, they are now slowly penetrating into pay-TV provider's core turf.
 Netflix's successful entry into original programming with the success of its shows such as House of Cards, Orange is the new black and Daredevil is an example.

 Content owners demanding more money

-Dish Network has engaged in conflicts with content owners in recent times over the issue of their demand for higher carriage fees.
-We believe Dish Network's price rise for 2011 was a response to cope with such demands so that channel interruptions do not occur.
+Dish Network has engaged in conflicts with content owners in the past over the issue of their demand for higher carriage fees.
+We believe Dish Network's periodic price rise is a response to cope with such demands so that channel interruptions do not occur.
 Dish blocked several channels in 2014 amid carriage disputes.

 How Does Trefis Modelling Work?